BartvdHout-TimKuijten/Pipeline-Bioinformaticsproject/README.md

 The Host-Microbe Interactomics (HM I) and Bioinformatics (BIF) groups at WUR, Erasmus University Medical Centre, Rotterdam

+The goal of this project is to create a pipeline to automate the detection of ABR genes as well as virulence factors, and output the data into a standardized report.
+This report should be easily understandable by medical staff with little to no knowledge of Bioinformatics.

 In the table below all the directories of this github are listed, as well as their contents and purpose Foldername | Purpose
 -------------|--------------